giocomai/ganttrify/README.md

 ## Troubleshooting

+### Structure of the input table

+At this stage, the package has strong expectations about the input format, and does not provide meaningful error messages.
+If you see unexpected results, please consider that:

+  - no cell in the activity column must be empty
+  - an activity cannot be called the same as a wp
+  - activities in different wp should have different names (or at least add a space at the end or something so that they look different to the computer).

+Some of this limitations should be dealt with in a future update.

+### Fonts

 By default, this package uses a generic *sans* font but it is recommended to use a narrow (or condensed font such as *[Roboto Condensed](https://fonts.google.com/specimen/Roboto+Condensed)* font - a